 This ebike made #1 of our top 10 ebikes of the future list.

 And is #4 on our 10 fastest production Ebikes list.

-And to see the fasted ebikes in the world ever built check out our 10 fastest electric bikes on the planet.
+And to see the fastes ebikes in the world ever built, check out our 10 fastest electric bikes on the planet.

 And separately, VW, also owned by Audi, has been working on something they call “last mile transportation,” which focuses on the use of short-distance urban transportation.

-Audi’s concept E-bike is what you would expect when some of Europe’s most skilled auto engineers and modernist designers get together and decide they are going to create a flagship E-bike with no expenses spared.
+Audi’s concept E-bike is what you would expect when some of Europe’s most skilled auto engineers and modernist designers get together, and decide they are going to create a flagship E-bike with no expense spared.